linaori/wow-battleground-commander/README.md

 ## Battleground Commander
 Provides quality of life features for Battlegrounds.

 ### Queue Tools
 This adds a bunch of tools that will help group leaders get the info they need to queue or cancel whenever needed.

 #### Automatic Role Selection
 You can enable automatic role selection for battlegrounds to reduce a manual step that delays entry.
-You can find this option above the role selection in the PvP window, or in the addon settings.

 #### Queue Entry and Decline Tools
 When a queue entry window shows, for non-group leaders the "Enter" button is disabled by default, and additionally this button will be disabled if the group leader cancels.
 This behavior can be changed in the settings, and holding the shift button will re-enable the button.
-When the group leader enters the battleground and has BGC, it will also enable the enter button for non-group leaders.
+When the group leader enters the battleground and has Battleground Commander, it will also enable the enter button for non-group leaders.

 The group leader has the ability to automatically do a ready check when a queue entry is cancelled and if not all group members declined within a certain time limit.